-Table 7: Conventional crude oil mix to nominal EU refinery and resulting weighted-average GHG emissions^a from upstream (well-to-refinery) GHGs measured in gCO2/MJ of crude oil produced.
+Table 7: Conventional crude oil mix to nominal EU refinery and resulting weight tedaverage GHG emissions ^{a} from upstream (well-to-refinery) GHGs measured in gCO_2 / /MJ of crude oil produced.
+Crude oil mix is the average mix over 10 year period (1998-2007 7).